-I was born in and grew up in Barbados for the first 18 years of my life.
+I grew up in Barbados in the 1950s and lived their for the first 18 years of my life.

 I enjoy an ongoing, deep love affair with Barbados.